matejak/argbash/doc/index.rst

 Then, it means that we need following arguments:

 * One mandatory positional argument.
-  (In other words, an argument that must be passed and that is not preceeded by options)
+  (In other words, an argument that must be passed and that is not preceded by options)
 * Four optional arguments:

   * ``--option`` that accepts one value,